Tuesday, May 06, 2008

 Wanted to holler at the less than 2 people who read this blog and let them know about a FREE (as in beer) album by none other than the man of infinite genius: Scott Solter (pictured above/left at our SXSW showcase playing alongside Pattern Is Movement).

 You may remember the last time you heard about Scott Solter was when he did his majestic all-analog remix of Pattern Is Movement's 2nd album, Stowaway...It's fantastic, and you should totally buy it, not just because we put it out, but because Scott is amazing.
+Here's a couple of tracks if you don't believe: One and Two.

 The new FREE album is another full length all analog remix of John Vanderslice's Pixel Revolt.
+Go and get it, and call it a night.

 Photo stolen from here.
 Thanks.